mssoumyag/TrailerSearch/TrailerSearch/ReadMe.txt

 3. Running this application using a port other than 8080 would need an update in DisplayTrailers.aspx for correct redirection.

 Things not implemented
-1. MVC redirection for default landing page and redirection
+1. IMDB does not seem to have a free consistant API.
+Hence the approach was to parse response of IMDB web search link.
+2. MVC redirection strategy to be done.
-2. Cache enablement for better performance results.
+3. Cache enablement for better performance results.
-3. As of now results are purely based on IMDB search results only.
+4. As of now results are purely based on IMDB search results only.
+Further enhancements could be to add Youtube etc and create an internal API to supply date.